-- (2) The Board of Directors granted Mr. Lefkowitz the options pursuant to the Plan on November 7, 2007 in connection with his employment as President of the Company.
-The options have a 10 year term and are exercisable at a price of \$2.65 per share.
-One-third of the options were immediately exercisable upon grant, an additional one-third became exercisable on June 28, 2008 and the remaining one-third of the options become exercisable on June 28, 2009. - (3) Twistbox's board of directors granted Mr. Aaron the options pursuant to the terms of the Twistbox 2006 Stock Incentive Plan on January 17, 2006 in connection with his employment as Chief Executive Officer of Twistbox.
+(1) Twistbox's board of directors granted Mr. Aaron the options pursuant to the terms of the Twistbox 2006 Stock Incentive Plan on January 17, 2006 in connection with his employment as Chief Executive Officer of Twistbox.
 The options have a 10-year term and are exercisable at a price of \$0.35 per share.
-Upon consummation of the Merger, all of the options held by Mr. Aaron, became immediately exercisable for 54,725 shares of Mandalay common stock.
+Upon consummation of the Merger, all of the options held by Mr. Aaron, became immediately exercisable for 54,725 shares of NeuMedia common stock.
 In connection with the Merger, the Board of Directors granted Mr. Aaron the options pursuant to the Plan on February 12, 2008 as partial compensation in connection with Mr. Aaron entering into an amendment to his employment agreement with Twistbox.
-One-third of the options were immediately exercisable upon grant, an additional one-third become exercisable on February 12, 2009 and the remaining options become exercisable on February 12, 2010.
+One-third of the options were immediately exercisable upon grant, an additional one-third became exercisable on February 12, 2009 and the remaining options became exercisable on February 12, 2010.